riczha2026/PBC-Survival-Analysis/README.md

 ## 📌 Introduction

 In today’s era of growing awareness around body positivity and personal health, understanding chronic and genetic illnesses has become increasingly important.
 One such illness is **Primary Biliary Cholangitis (PBC)** — a chronic, progressive autoimmune liver disease.
-Globally, PBC affects an estimated **1.76 to 14.60 individuals per 100,000 people**, with significantly higher prevalence in the United States:
+Globally, PBC affects an estimated **1.76 to 14.60 individuals per 100,000 people**[^1], with significantly higher prevalence in the United States:
-- **33.5 to 57.8 per 100,000 women**
+- **33.5 to 57.8 per 100,000 women**[^1]
-- **7.7 to 15.4 per 100,000 men**
+- **7.7 to 15.4 per 100,000 men**[^1]

 PBC is marked by inflammation and gradual destruction of bile ducts, which are essential for transporting bile from the liver.
 Without treatment, the disease can progress to **liver failure and ultimately death**.
 Due to its progressive nature and higher incidence in certain populations, gaining a deeper understanding of PBC progression is crucial for improving treatment outcomes and patient care.